tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
 While in this diagram, the child classes of MeasureData seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
-Currently, AreaChannelData and ExternalData serve a similar purpose: representing 2D data per individual position count.
-While ExternalData represents the current way of storing these data in eveH5 (*i.e.*, a reference to an external file), AreaChannelData may be used to contain the actual image data.

 .. admonition:: Points to discuss further (without claiming to be complete)

+    * How to cope with normalised data?

+      Normalised data are currently stored as separate datasets in the eveH5 file.
+However, there are both, not-normalised and normalised data available.
+Shall these two still be separated on this level, or shall the ``ChannelData`` class be extended/subclassed to contain normalised data?

     * Do we need additional classes for ``DeviceData`` and ``OptionData``?